-- 3.7 Section 3 of Appendix A identifies the failure to pay a fee required under New Brunswick securities laws as a ground of default.
-Such a default will also generally result in the reporting issuer being noted in default on the reporting issuers list without prior notification. - 3.8 A default notation on one or more of the specific grounds listed in Appendix A will be identified on the reporting issuers list by a code referring to the item number in Appendix A. - 3.9 Once the reporting issuer has addressed the deficiency to the satisfaction of NBSC staff for which it has been noted in default, NBSC staff will no longer consider the reporting issuer to be in default on that ground.
+- 3.6 Section 2 of Appendix A describes significant deficiencies in the content of a required continuous disclosure filing.
+A reporting issuer may be placed in default if the NBSC staff identifies the disclosure as deficient.
+A reporting issuer may be given advance notice and a time limited opportunity to remedy a deficiency before being noted in default. - 3.7 Section 3 of Appendix A identifies the failure to pay a fee required under New Brunswick securities laws as a ground of default.
+Such a default may result in the reporting issuer being noted in default on the reporting issuers list without prior notification. - 3.7.1 Section 4 of Appendix A provides that a reporting issuer will be considered to be in default if it has failed to comply with any other requirement relating to continuous disclosure. - 3.8 A default notation on one or more of the specific grounds listed in Appendix A will be identified on the reporting issuers list by a code referring to the item number in Appendix A. - 3.9 Once the reporting issuer has addressed the deficiency to the satisfaction of NBSC staff for which it has been noted in default, NBSC staff will no longer consider the reporting issuer to be in default on that ground.
 The corresponding default notation will be removed from the reporting issuers list when the website list is next updated.

-Cease Trade Orders
+4. Cease Trade Orders

-- 4.1 The reporting issuer's list will identify certain cease trade orders that prohibit all trading in New Brunswick of a reporting issuer's securities. - 4.2 If an order has been issued under subsection 184(1)(c) of the Securities Act prohibiting all trading in securities or specified securities of a reporting issuer, the existence of a cease trade order will be noted on the reporting issuer's list beside the reporting issuer's name without prior notification. - 4.3 Other orders that may prohibit or restrict trading in New Brunswick in the reporting issuer's securities by specified individuals or reporting issuers will not appear on the reporting issuer's list.
+- 4.1 The reporting issuers list will identify certain cease trade orders that prohibit all trading in New Brunswick of a reporting issuer's securities. - 4.2 If an order has been issued under subsection 184(1)(c) of the Securities Act prohibiting all trading in securities or specified securities of a reporting issuer, the existence of a cease trade order will be noted on the reporting issuers list beside the reporting issuer's name without prior notification. - 4.3 Other orders that may prohibit or restrict trading in New Brunswick in the reporting issuer's securities by specified individuals or reporting issuers will not appear on the reporting issuers list.
 To determine whether an individual or reporting issuer is the subject of this other type of cease trade order (for example, a cease trade order issued against management or insiders of a reporting issuer), consult the NBSC website.
-Because a management and insider cease trade order is directed at the management and insiders of the reporting issuer and not the reporting issuer's securities, this type of cease trade order is not noted on the reporting issuer's list against the name of the reporting issuer. - 4.4 An excellent source for cease trade orders is the National CTO Database which can be viewed on the Canadian Securities Administrators website at www.csa-acvm.ca.
+Because a management and insider cease trade order is directed at the management and insiders of the reporting issuer and not the reporting issuer's securities, this type of cease trade order is not noted on the reporting issuers list against the name of the reporting issuer. - 4.4 An excellent source for cease trade orders is the National CTO Database which can be viewed on the Canadian Securities Administrators website at www.csa-acvm.ca.